The Bold and the Beautiful: Taping

-B&B has been shot at Stage 31 at CBS Television City in Los Angeles for its entire run so far.
+Since its inception, production has been shot at Stage 31 at Television City in Los Angeles for its entire run so far.
 The show typically uses the traditional soap opera look, featuring constructed sets such as the Forrester Mansion, the Shady Marlin and the Forrester Creations offices.
 Like other soap operas, B&B is usually taped three to four weeks in advance.
 In recent times, the show has increased shooting on location, in the way fellow CBS soap Guiding Light did in its final two network years.
-Many of the characters have taken trips to the fictional "Bikini Beach" which is actually a nearby California beach, and there have been scenes around the Forrester Creations building which appear to be shot somewhere on the lot or inside of CBS Television City.
+Many of the characters have taken trips to the fictional "Bikini Beach", which is actually a nearby California beach, and there have been scenes around the Forrester Creations building which appear to be shot somewhere on the lot or inside of CBS Television City.
+On June 5, 2025, it was announced production would leave Stage 31 at Television City, following a multi-year expansion and renovation plan for the studio spaces.
+Production relocated to Sunset Las Palmas Studios in Hollywood, California, when production resumed on August 19, following the serial's annual summer break.
+Subsequent reports claimed the move came at the conclusion of their current lease at Television City.

 Theme song and title sequence

-"High Upon This Love," the theme song of The Bold and the Beautiful, was written by David Kurtz and Jack Allocco and features a prominent saxophone sample played by Eric Marienthal.
+"High Upon This Love", the theme song of The Bold and the Beautiful, was written by David Kurtz and Jack Allocco and features a prominent saxophone sample played by Eric Marienthal.
 From November 1998 to July 1999 in the United States, a vocal version of the theme song performed by Dionne Warwick was played during the end credits.

+Some international versions, most notably in Italy and France, have different opening and ending credits.
+In Italy, the opening and closing theme was composed by Roberto Colombo.
+The opening theme (Tutti Beautiful) was used since his Italian premiere until 2011, while the closing theme (Beautiful Caroline) was used until 2017.

 For the 30th anniversary season in 2017, the show rolled out a title sequence based on the original used in one form or another from 1987 to 2004.
 At the same time, it also introduced an instrumentation of "High Upon This Love" based on the original.